Rob-ot/jQuery-jsrallax/readme.md

     // here is where we specify the layers (required)
-    // order is important, the first layer specified will be the one in the back
+    // order is important, the first layer specified will be the one in the back unless you change z indexes
     layers: [
         // an array of objects like this
         {